Information Design With Large Language Models: Model: Information Design with Framing Effect

 \paragraph{\bf Bayesian Persuasion and Signaling.} A fundamental model of information design is the classic Bayesian persuasion problem between two rational players: a \emph{sender} (persuader, with she/her pronouns) and a \emph{receiver} (decision maker, with he/him pronouns).
 Both players' utilities depend on a \emph{state of the world} $\omega \in \Omega$.
 The receiver must take an action $a$ from some finite set $\A$, which, along with the state $\omega$, jointly determines the utilities of both players.\footnote{We use 0 index for actions and states.
 That is, $\A = \{a_0, \dots, a_{|\A| - 1}\}$, and $\Omega = \{\omega_0, \dots, \omega_{|\Omega| - 1}\}$.} Formally, the sender's utility function is $u: \A \times \Omega \to \mathbb{R}$ and the receiver's utility function is $v: \A \times \Omega \to \mathbb{R}$.
 The sender does not act, but possesses an information advantage: she is assumed to perfectly observe the realized state of the world $\omega$, whereas the receiver only knows the prior distribution $\mu_0 \in \Delta(\Omega)$ of the state.

 For simplicity, we make a few mild \emph{regularity} assumptions.
 First, $\mu_0$ has full support, i.e., $\mu_0(\omega) > 0$ for every state $\omega \in \Omega$.
-Second, every action $a \in \A$ is strictly inducible: that is, for every $a \in \A$, there is some belief $\mu \in \Delta(\Omega)$ wherein action $a$ is the unique best response action for the receiver, i.e., $\E_{\omega \sim \mu}[v(\omega, a)] > \E_{\omega \sim \mu}[v(\omega, a')]$ for all $a' \in \A\setminus \{a\}$.
-Third, some of our computational results are about additive approximation, which requires players' utilities to be bounded.
-Hence without loss of generality we assume both players' utilities $u,v$ are normalized to be within $[0,1]$.\footnote{Any utilities bounded within $[-A, B]$ can without loss of generality be normalized to $[0,1]$.}
+Second, every action $a \in \A$ is strictly inducible: that is, for every $a \in \A$, there is some belief $\mu \in \Delta(\Omega)$ wherein action $a$ is the unique best response action for the receiver, i.e., $\E_{\omega \sim \mu}[v(\omega, a)] > \E_{\omega \sim \mu}[v(\omega, a')]$ for all $a' \in \A\setminus \{a\}$.\footnote{If this assumption does not hold, then action $a$ is weakly dominated and can be removed from the receiver's action set. } Third, some of our computational results are about additive approximation, which requires players' utilities to be bounded.
+Hence without loss of generality we assume both players' utilities $u,v$ are normalized to be within $[0,1]$.